aderox20/GPTOS/README.md

 # GPTOS

-GPTOS is a minimal Linux-based operating system built from scratch with the LLM ChatGPT .
+GPTOS is a minimal Linux-based operating system built from scratch completely with the LLM ChatGPT (some troubleshooting may be done by me).
 You can either **build it from source** using the provided script or **download the pre-built ISO** directly from this repository.

 ---